jamesmehorter/device-theme-switcher/readme.txt

 == Credits ==

-This plugin is powered by the MobileESP PHP library created by Anthony Hand (http://blog.mobileesp.com/).
+This plugin's device detection is powered by the MobileESP PHP library created by Anthony Hand (http://blog.mobileesp.com/).

 This plugin is based on the concepts provided by Jonas Vorwerk's (http://www.jonasvorwerk.com/) Mobile theme switcher plugin, and Jeremy Arntz's (http://www.jeremyarntz.com/) Mobile Theme Switcher plugin.